 - Keep reading to your child even when she can read for herself.

 - Let your child hear and see lots of new words in books, TV, or general conversation, and talk about what the words mean.

 - Make sure your child has time for free, unstructured play.

 - Help your child discover what he’s good at by encouraging him to try lots of different activities.

 Learning In Upper Primary And Secondary School

-And when you talk with your child about what she’s learning, try to focus on how she’s learning about the topic, rather than on how much she knows.
-So, for example, you could say, ‘What was it like to work in a group to make that short film?’, rather than ‘What mark did you get for that film project?’
+And when you talk to your kid about what she's learning, try to put more of an emphasis on how she's learning about the subject rather than how much she already knows about it.
+As an illustration, rather than asking, "What grade did you get for that film project?" you could ask, "What was it like to work in a group to make that short film?" and get a better response.